 Did you know that 40% of eye injuries in the workplace happen to those that work in construction, manufacturing, and mining?
 In the United States alone, 2,000 workers suffer an eye-related job injury per day!
 These injuries can range anywhere from solutions being splashed into the eyes or small surface abrasions all the way to objects entering the eye.
-The good news here is that 90% of these eye related accidents can be avoided by wearing appropriate eye protection.
+The good news here is that 90% of these eye related accidents can be avoided with appropriate eye safety measures.

 What exactly is appropriate eye protection?